 The Original Lenormand

-Your chance to acquire one of only 100 copies of this limited 4th edition Original Lenormand deck, a reproduction of the actual original in the British Museum, printed under license.
+Your chance to acquire one of only 100 copies of this limited 5th edition Original Lenormand deck, a reproduction of the actual Game of Hope deck in the British Museum, printed under license.

 The Story of the Lenormand Revival